 If you do need more protein in your diet, or if you’re looking for healthier protein choices, think about the whole picture, not just a number.

-For example, red and processed meats like sirloin steak and chicken thighs are high in protein, but they’re also high in saturated fat and sodium.
-Meanwhile, plant-based protein sources like beans and lentils have virtually no saturated fat or sodium, and they’re also rich in heart-healthy fiber.
-This is what the Harvard School of Public Health calls a better protein “package,” and it’s more likely to keep you healthy.
+Red and processed meats like sirloin steak and chicken thighs are high in protein.
+They’re also high in saturated fat and sodium.
+Plant-based protein sources like beans and lentils have almost no saturated fat or sodium.
+They’re also rich in heart-healthy fiber.
+This is what the Harvard School of Public Health calls a better protein "package."

-Always check the food labels on your nuts, beans, and other items to make sure they’re low in ingredients like sodium, saturated fat, and added sugar.
+Always check the food labels on your nuts, beans, and other items.
+Prepackaged, ready-to-serve items are often high in sodium and sugar.
+So make sure the ones you choose are low in ingredients like sodium, saturated fat, and added sugar.